 d.
 Held-Open Findings.
 A held-open finding is a safety-significant finding that is considered an Action Matrix input for more than four quarters.
 A held-open finding is considered Action Matrix input for full-quarter intervals.

-A finding shall be held open if the final exit meeting for a supplemental inspection is not complete within the finding’s first four quarters.
+A safety-significant finding shall be held open if the final exit meeting for a successful supplemental inspection is not completed within the finding’s first four quarters.
+A successful supplemental inspection is one in which the licensee has satisfied all of the supplemental inspection objectives.

-If , then the region shall issue an inspection report documenting the specific inadequacies in the supplemental inspection which the licensee needs to address in order to close out the finding, and schedule a follow-up supplemental inspection when notified by the licensee that they are ready for the inspection.
+If a supplemental inspection is conducted and is not successful, then the region shall issue an inspection report documenting the specific inadequacies in the supplemental inspection which the licensee needs to address in order to close out the finding, and schedule a follow-up supplemental inspection when notified by the licensee that they are ready for the inspection.
 An additional finding does not need to be identified during the supplemental inspection to hold open a safety-significant finding.
 The supplemental inspection report cover letter describing the region’s decision to hold open a finding must be signed by the appropriate regional division director after conferring with the Deputy Director, NRR/DRO.

 e.
 Closing Held-Open Findings.
 If the finding is being held-open because of the results of a previous supplemental inspection, then the scope of the additional supplemental inspection activities shall be limited to only the inadequacies discussed in the initial supplemental inspection report.
 A held-open finding can be closed after the NRC confirms or verifies that the documented inadequacies identified during the initial supplemental inspection have been addressed.